 Corticosteroid Injections

-This is a frontline treatment for patchy alopecia areata.
-Steroids reduce inflammation at the follicle level and help restart hair growth.
+This is a topical therapy against patchy alopecia areata.
+Steroids ease the inflammation on the follicle level and stimulate hair growth.

 Light Therapy and Emerging Options